Is your baby drinking enough milk?

 Stools

 Over the first 2 or 3 days of your baby’s life, stools will be dark and sticky; this is called meconium.
 Digesting milk will bring about a change in stool appearance.
 Gradually, they will become less sticky and a dark green colour.
-If your baby is drinking enough, there will be no meconium at all left in his digestive system after the fifth day.
+If your baby is drinking enough, there will be no meconium at all left in his digestive system by the fifth day.
 Stools will be yellow or green if he is drinking breast milk, or greenish beige if he is being fed commercial infant formulas.

 If your baby is drinking enough, his stools will be liquid or very soft.
 He may have 3 to 10 bowel movements per day over the course of the first 4 to 6 weeks.
 If your baby doesn’t have at least one bowel movement per day, he might not be drinking enough.
 After 4 to 6 weeks, some babies fed with breast milk will have fewer but very substantial bowel movements even if they are drinking enough (e.g., one bowel movement every 3 to 7 days).